josehcms/josehcms.github.io/aboutme.md

 I enjoy hikking and traveling to national parks.
 Particularly, I love the [Cerrado](https://en.wikipedia.org/wiki/Cerrado) (aka, the Brazilian Savanna) and all of its features, its animals, trees and delicious fruits (everyone should try [baru nut](https://en.wikipedia.org/wiki/Baru_seed) and [pequi](https://en.wikipedia.org/wiki/Caryocar_brasiliense) at least once in a lifetime!).

 I am also a football fan and I try to play it every single week.
-I am a [Vasco da Gama](https://vasco.com.br/site/) supporter (the team with the most beaultiful history of football!
+I am a [Vasco da Gama](https://vasco.com.br/site/) supporter (the team with the most beaultiful history of football!) and a fan of South American football in general.